immunant/c2rust/c2rust-refactor/doc/literate/README.md

  * `collapse-diff`: Put the diff inside a `<details>` tag, causing browsers to display it collapsed until the reader clicks on it.
 Default: `true`.

+ * `hide-diff`: Omit the diff entirely, while still including the code block in the output.

  * `diff-style = full|context': Sets whether the rendered diff should display the full contents of the old and new files, or only changed portions and nearby context.
 This is only meaningful on `refactor` blocks.
 The default